vlazed/outline-shader/README.md

 ### Requirements

 - [GShader Library](https://steamcommunity.com/sharedfiles/filedetails/?id=3542644649) for _rt_NormalsTangents normal buffer and _rt_ResolvedFullFrameDepth depth buffers.
 Both are critical in the edge detection algorithm

+Once you subscribe to the above addon, you need to enable it.
+This is also found in the same location as the Outline shader, as "GShader library".

 ### Rational